How do you keep the memories alive long after your dream trip is over?

 Postcards are a classic way to preserve travel memories.
 The problem is that often they’re often pretty generic and boring.

-That’s all changed now that apps like My Postcard let you send your own photos as physical postcards.
+That’s all changed now that apps like Daily Postcard and Simply Cards that let you send your own photos as physical postcards.
 You can send then straight from your computer or smartphone from anywhere in the world, to anywhere in the world.
 How cool is that?

 Create a travel scrapbook